-Many of you, as you take those longish regular trips, have those roads about which you think, “I’ve always wondered where that goes.”
+Many of you, as you take those longish regular trips, encounter those roads about which you think, “I’ve always wondered where that goes.”
+What’s down that road just might surprise you.
 A whole county in west central Missouri went missing.
-Donowutt County is thought to be somewhere between Kansas City and Columbia, Missouri, and between the Missouri River and the old 351st Strategic Missile Wing’s Golf and Hotel Flight area.
+Donowutt County is thought to be somewhere between Kansas City and Columbia, and between the Missouri River and the old 351st Strategic Missile Wing’s Golf and Hotel Flight area.
 What brought this whole situation of the missing county to light is the tale of a young woman who lost it.
 No, she didn’t lose the county.
 Circumstances in her life led her to take a summer trip to ‘get away from it all’.
 On the way, she lost it.
 She snapped.
 She lost her sense of reality.
 In her effort to get away from what caused the snap, she got herself into Donowutt County.
-So really, this girl, through getting lost, found the missing county.
+So really, this girl, through getting lost, found the missing county for you readers.

 How I stumbled across her story and Donowutt County is a convoluted route which this writing isn’t going to travel.
 Suffice it to say, I’ve somehow become the Donowutt County recorder and historian.
 As County Recorder and Historian, I should share with you my findings thus far.

 Native legend (Osage?
 We’re not certain.) has it that long ago, The Spanish Nut came to what is now Donowutt County and built his Great Rock Lodge on the Great Rock which forms most of Rainy Island on Horseshoe Lake.
 He finished his great lodge and as he planted a flag bearing his arms on the high tower, he was struck by lightning and killed.
 His entourage went home.
 There is a ring of truth to it, as in the 1540s, Coronado’s nephew, Steve, wanted to make a name for himself and took a fair-sized expedition farther east.
 This was in opposition to warnings that the Englishman said, “It’s cold out there,” and not “There’s gold out there.”